EmmaKMensah/alx-system_engineering-devops/0x02-shell_redirections/README.md

-"Script to print Hello world"
+Script to print Hello world